tluizleite/oplab-challenge/README.md

 Using your favorite programming language:

 1. Implement bubble sort.
+- bubblesort.zip

-3. Implement a linked list.
+2. Implement a linked list.
+- linkedlist.zip

-4. Implement this [algorithm](https://www.hackerrank.com/challenges/game-of-stones-1)(💡️there is no need to signup to this website.
+3. Implement this [algorithm](https://www.hackerrank.com/challenges/game-of-stones-1)(💡️there is no need to signup to this website.
 Just commit the _gameOfStones_ function implementation and that's it.💡️).
+- stones.zip

-5. Using the twitter API, create a script that given a word as an input, outputs the last 10 tweets containing that word.
+4. Using the twitter API, create a script that given a word as an input, outputs the last 10 tweets containing that word.
+- tweeter.zip

+This script uses tweepy and dotenv libraries
+- python -m pip install tweepy
+- python -m pip install python-dotenv

 ### Frontend